Experiential Learning Depot

 Plan and Host School Events:

-Hosting school events and activities really bring students together.
+Hosting school events and activities bring students together.
 It is something that they can take pride in executing as a team.
 My students have planned some of the following school-wide activities.

 • Spirit week